popphp/pop-queue/README.md

 If you have a CLI application that is aware of your queues and has access to them, you can use that application to be the "manager" of your queues, checking them and processing them as needed.
+There are two supported ways to run that manager: triggering it periodically via cron, or running it continuously as a daemon process (see [Daemon mode](#daemon-mode) above).

-Assuming you have a CLI application that processes the queue via a command like:
+**Cron.** Assuming you have a CLI application that processes the queue via a command like:

 ```bash
 $ ./app manage queue